 We recommend booking your diving trip with Blue Marlin Komodo on either their 1 Day Komodo Dive Package (which offers 2 dives for PADI Open Water Level and 3 dives for PADI Advanced Open Water) or if you want to extend your dive trip, sign up for their Liveaboard Dive Package.
 Each day on board offers 4 dives, 4 meals and all your equipment.
 You can also choose how many nights you spend on board – perfect for customizing your own trip.

 And that’s a wrap guys!
-I hope you enjoyed our ultimate guide & travel tips for planning your trip to Komodo – and that you get to visit Indonesia and come face to face with a Komodo Dragon very, very soon!
+I hope you enjoyed our ultimate Komodo Island travel guide packed with travel tips for planning your trip to Komodo – and that you get to visit Indonesia and come face to face with a Komodo Dragon very, very soon!

-And if you don’t mind sharing the love, a tweet, stumble, pin, or Facebook share would be much appreciated!
-(Full sized pins available by clicking the share bar on the left)
+And if you don’t mind sharing the love, a tweet, stumble, pin, or Facebook share on social media would be much appreciated!
+(Full sized pins are available by clicking the share bar on the left)